Astrofox-Studios/Skript/README.md

 ---

-# This is a FORK for out event
+# This is a FORK for the Destiny Games event
+New Features:

-Adding a new variable type: "Binary"
+- Adding a new variable storage type: "Binary" (replaces variables.csv)

 # Skript
 **Skript** is a Minecraft plugin for Paper/Spigot, which allows server owners and other people